The American Legion's Historic Paris Post 1, Department of France

-SAVE THE DATE: 15 - 17 March 2019, 100th Anniversary American Legion ceremonies and events in Paris, France
+SAVE THE DATE: 13 December 2019, 100th Anniversary American Legion Paris Post 1 Celebration Event in Paris, France

-CEREMONIES: 24 March American Legion Birthday at Arc de Triomphe; 26 May Memorial Day ceremony at the Paris Post 1 Mausoleum at La Defense; 27 May Memorial Day at L'Escradrille La Fayette, Suresnes American Cemetery and at the Arc de Triomphe, 4 July Independence Day at Arc du Triomphe, 11 September Memorial
+CEREMONIES: 26 May, Sunday: Memorial Day ceremony at L'Escradrille La Fayette, Suresnes American Cemetery and at the Arc de Triomphe, 4 July Independence Day at Arc du Triomphe, 11 September Memorial

 Contact the Post Commander and Vice Commander to learn the latest meeting and ceremony location details.